Handley Page H.P.54 Harrow: Operational history

 As a transport, the Harrow was routinely used to convey equipment and personnel between domestic military bases across Britain, as well as to continental airfields prior to the Fall of France.
 It also occasionally undertook risky flights between England and Gibraltar; two aircraft were recorded as having been lost on this route.
 Harrows also operated in support of Allied forces in their advance into north-west Europe, evacuating wounded from the Arnhem operation during September 1944.
 Seven Harrows were destroyed by a low level attack by Luftwaffe fighters of JG 26 and JG 54 on Evere airfield as part of Unternehmen Bodenplatte, the German attack on Allied airfields in north-west Europe, on 1 January 1945, leaving only five Harrows intact.
 These were retired on 25 May 1945.

 The Harrow also served in a novel operational role at the height of The Blitz against Britain in the winter of 1940–1941.
 Six Harrows equipped 420 Flight (later 93 Squadron) which used lone Harrows to tow Long Aerial Mines (LAM) into the path of German bombers.
 The LAM had an explosive charge on the end of a long cable and the unorthodox tactic was credited with the destruction of between four and six German bombers.
 The experiment was judged of poor value and the planned deployment of Douglas Havocs in the LAM role was cancelled.
 Seven Harrows were also used by 782 Naval Air Squadron of the Fleet Air Arm as transports from June 1941 to July 1943, being used to carry engines and spare parts as well as passengers.

-The Harrow was used as an aerial tanker for aerial refuelling.
-During the late 1930s, three Harrows were modified by Flight Refuelling Limited, which installed the refuelling apparatus along with additional fuel tanks, after which the company conducted a series of trials.
-Proving to be sufficiently capable, these aircraft were routinely used to refuel Short Empire Flying boats, enabling them to conduct the long-distance flights needed for transatlantic services.
-For this purpose, two Harrows were stationed at Gander, Newfoundland while the third was based at Foynes, Ireland.
-During 1940, the two aircraft based at Gander were pressed into service with the Royal Canadian Air Force.
+The Harrow was trialled as an aerial tanker for aerial refuelling of Imperial Airways Short Empire flying boats, to enable them to cross the Atlantic with a useful payload.
+Three Harrows were modified by Flight Refuelling Limited, with two Harrows stationed at Gander, Newfoundland and the third based at Foynes, Ireland.
+Meanwhile four Empire flying boats were equipped to receive fuel by this method, and between August and September 1939, 15 trans-Atlantic crossings were made using this system.
+The trials came to an end with the outbreak of World War II, and the two Harrows based at Gander were pressed into service with the Royal Canadian Air Force.